warlock601/Linear-Regression-SageMaker-Linear-Learner/README.md

 ### SageMaker Linear Learner: Supervised learning algo that is used to fit a line to the training data.
 Can be used for both Classification & Regression as follows:
-- Regression: contains continuous Numeric values.
+- Regression: contains continuous Numeric values. eg: Revenue predictions based on previous years performance
-- Binary Classification: Output label must be either 0 or 1.
+- Binary Classification: Output label must be either 0 or 1. eg: Does this patient have a disease or not?
-- Multiclass Classification: Output labels must be from 0 to num_classes-1
+- Multiclass Classification: Output labels must be from 0 to num_classes-1. eg: Should an autonomous car stop, slow down or accelerate.

 The best model optimizes either of the following:
 - For regression: focus on continuous metrics such as mean square error, root mean squared error, cross entropy loss, absolute error.
 - For classification: focus on metrics such as F1 score, precision, accuracy or recall.

+### Sagemaker Linear Learner:
+- Ensure that data is shuffled before training.
+Normalization or feature scaling is offered by Linear Learner (critical preprocessing step to ensure that the model does not get dominated by weight of a single feature).
+- Linear learner uses Stochastic gradient descent to perform the training.
+Select an appropriate algo such as Adam, AdaFrad, SGD.
+Overcome model overfitting using L1, L2 regularization.
+- Multiple models could be optimized in parallel.
+- Validation: For regression- mean square error, root mean squared error, cross entropy loss, absolute error and for Classification- F1 score, precision, accuracy or recall

+### Sagemaker Linear Learner Hyperparameters:
+- Learning Rate: Step size used by the optmizer for parameter updates.
+Tells how aggressively we want to train our model.
+- L1: Regularization parameter
+- Mini_batch_size: number of observations per mini-batch
+- Wd: The weight decay parameter, known as L2 Regularization parameter and many more....

+### Sagemaker Lineart Learner supports these input data types: RecordIO-wrapped protobuf, Text/CSV, File or pipe mode

+## Tasks:
+### - Instantiate SageMaker Notebook.
+GroundTruth: Service that allows us to label dataset.
+We can label images, audio files etc.
+AWS Marketplace: Leverage or use already trained models.